DanielNikkari/bitly_clones/REPORT.md

 ### IMPORTANT FOR RUNNING DENO

-The **Dockerfile** for Deno Oak application uses `FROM lukechannings/deno` as it is optimised for Apple silicone computers.
-If you run the application on other machines than ones with Apple silicone comment out the `FROM lukechannings/deno` and uncomment the `FROM denoland/deno:alpine-1.26.2`
+The **Dockerfile** for Deno Oak application uses `FROM lukechannings/deno` as it is optimised for Apple silicon computers.
+If you run the application on other machines than ones with Apple silicon comment out the `FROM lukechannings/deno` and uncomment the `FROM denoland/deno:alpine-1.26.2`

 ## k6 tests